buddy9876/TheBackrooms/core-design/one-pager.md

 Surreal Twists in the Void: Amid photoreal hellscapes, intentional "fake" anomalies (cartoony glitches, impossible geometries) warp reality, blending dread with disorienting whimsy.
 Backrooms Purist Paradise: Faithful to the roots, but multiplayer-scaled for endless replay—explore solo solitude or squad-based paranoia.

-Target: Hardcore survival horror fans craving depth (ages 18+, The Backrooms lore enthusiasts meets Escape from Tarkov grit).
+Target: Hardcore survival horror fans craving depth
 Platforms: PC (Steam download).
 Launch: TBD—built for the bold, not the faint-hearted.
 Dive in at your own risk.
-The rooms are waiting. 🔦
+The rooms are waiting.